FeroxShark/fin-tracker/README.md

 2. Install dependencies with `npm install`.
 3. Run `npm run dev` to start the development server.

-At this stage you can sign in with Google and access an empty dashboard.
+At this stage you can sign in with Google and manage your data.

+## Features

+- Accounts and transactions are stored in Firestore under each user
+- Offline persistence is enabled automatically
+- Press **N** anywhere to quickly add a transaction